MicrosoftDocs/learn/learn-pr/azure-devops/configure-infrastructure-azure-pipelines/includes/4-setup-environment.md

 Here, you create a working directory, configure Git, and then create a Git repository.

-### Add Visual Studio Code to your system PATH
+### Add VS Code to your system PATH

-Before you set up Git, here you add Visual Studio Code to your system PATH.
-This step makes it easier to set up projects through Visual Studio Code from the integrated terminal.
+Before you set up Git, here you addVS Code to your system PATH.
+This step makes it easier to set up projects through VS Code from the integrated terminal.

-1. Open Visual Studio Code.
+1. Open VS Code.
 1. In VS Code, select <kbd>F1</kbd> or select **View > Command Palette** to access the command palette.
 1. In the command palette, enter *Shell Command: Install 'code' command in PATH*.